AirLabsTeam/react-memoized-context/README.md

 </p>

 ## About
 React Context is a comfortable tool to use as a React developer because it comes bundled with React.
 And it uses a familiar pattern that you as a React develop enjoy.
-The [downsides](https://blog.thoughtspile.tech/2021/10/04/react-context-dangers/) of React Context are known and this was our approach
+The [downsides](https://blog.thoughtspile.tech/2021/10/04/react-context-dangers/) of React Context are known and this was our approach at Air to solve it.
+We've looked at [use-context-selector](https://github.com/dai-shi/use-context-selector) but it had too many issues so we decided to roll our own.

 ## Install